 Pharmacy Schools in Texas

 Texas requires pharmacists to have at least a bachelors degree in this field.
 Additional professional requirements include clinical practice hours and a national exam.
 Students in Texas have several program options; there are undergraduate and advanced degrees available.
-The schools described below offer options that may help students either to meet state certification requirements, or to pursue advanced study in pharmacology.
+The schools described below offer options that may help students to either meet state certification requirements or to pursue advanced study in pharmacology.

 Texas A&M Health Science Center

 This school's Irma Lerma Rangel College of Pharmacy is located on the Kingsville campus.
 Students here can follow a pre-pharmacy curriculum or earn a Doctor of Pharmacy (Pharm.D.).
 The pre-pharmacy curriculum contains two years of undergraduate credit and is designed to fulfill the prerequisite requirements that are commonly set by pharmacy schools.
 The Pharm.D. program fulfills the state education requirements for licensure and can be completed in four years.
 Students complete three years of coursework covering chemistry, healthcare systems, communication, pharmaceutics, ethics, disease, toxicology and psychiatry.
 During the fourth year of this program, students gain hands-on experience by completing six advanced pharmacy practice experiences (APPE).
-The fourth year also contains grand rounds, midpoint reflections and a pharmacy capstone.
+The fourth year also contains grand rounds, midpoint reflections, and a pharmacy capstone.

 Texas Southern University